FryggFR/WriteUp/THM-kiba.md

-* NOT THE FINAL WRITEUP !!! *
-*
 # ROOM : KIBA

+Hello, i'm Frygg, today i show you my little contribution to the word of cybersecurity.
+Here a little write up for the room Kiba on TryHackMe, hope it can help someone ;).

+In this write up, you can see :

+1. Somes usefull tools !
+2. Exploiting a RCE using one CVE and obtaining acces to the server
+3. Root the machine !!!

+This is my first write up, it may be modified !

 ## 1. Enumeration

-First of all, i have to gather somes informations about this boxes.
+First of all, i have to gather somes informations about this boxe.
 I run nmap scan to get open port, version etc.

 `nmap -sC -sV {ip}`